marulkan/cesnet-hive/README.markdown

 * *sentry_hostname*
   Enable usage of Sentry authorization service.
 When not specified, Hive server2 impersonation is enabled and authorization works using HDFS permissions.

+####Impersonation

+Authorization by impersonation of the user.
+Used when *sentry\_hostname* is not specified.

+Hadoop needs to have enabled proxyuser for it:

+    # 'users' is the group in *group* parameter
+    hadoop.proxyuser.hive.groups => 'hive,users'
+    hadoop.proxyuser.hive.hosts  => '*'

+Users need to have access to warehouse directory.
+Group is set to *users* by default.
+Other addons (like impala) need to be in the *users* group too!

+Another way could be to add users to *hive* group and use that group instead (more simple, but less secure).

+####Sentry

+Authorization by sentry.
+Used when *sentry\_hostname* is not specified.

+Hive itself runs under 'hive' user.
+Hadoop and Hive must have enabed security.

+Warehouse directory must have 'hive' group ownership.
+It is set by the puppet module by default.

 <a name="multihome"></a>
 ###Multihome Support